Bounds on Functionality and Symmetric Difference -- Two Intriguing Graph Parameters: Introduction

 where the maximum is taken over all induced subgraphs $H$ of $G$.

-It is observed in~\cite{implicit_representation} that if $\fun(G) \le k$ then we can encode $G$ using $(k+1) n \log n$ bits.
-So if every graph $G$ in some graph class~$\calG$ has bounded functionality then $\calG$ contains at most $2^{O(n \log n)}$ graphs on $n$ vertices.
-Such classes are said to be of factorial growth and include diverse classes of practical importance (interval graphs, line graphs, forests, planar graphs, more generally all proper minor-closed classes).
-So Alecu et al. introduce functionality as a tool to study graph classes of factorial growth, and the related Implicit graph conjecture (although this conjecture was recently disproved \cite{hatami_igc_false}).
+It is observed in~\cite{implicit_representation} that if $\fun(G) \le k$ then we can encode $G$ using $n (2^k + (k+1) \log n)$ bits, where $n$ is the number of vertices of $G$.
+Thus, if every graph $G$ in some graph class~$\calG$ has bounded functionality then $\calG$ contains at most $2^{O(n \log n)}$ graphs on $n$ vertices.
+Such classes are said to be of factorial growth~\cite{factorial_growth} and include diverse classes of practical importance (interval graphs, line graphs, forests, planar graphs, and more generally all proper minor-closed classes).
+Thus, Alecu et al.~\cite{functionality} introduce functionality as a tool to study graph classes of factorial growth, and the related Implicit graph conjecture (although this conjecture was recently disproved \cite{hatami_igc_false}).
 This was also our original motivation.
-Moreover, functionality is a natural generalization of graph coloring number, and deserves a study for its own sake.
+Moreover, functionality is a natural generalization of the graph degeneracy, as the degree of a vertex $v$ is a trivial upper bound for the functionality of $v$.
+Thus, it deserves a study for its own sake.

-Alacu et al.~\cite{functionality} research the relation of functionality to many other graph parameters: in particular they provide a linear upper bound in terms of clique-width and a lower bound in terms of some function of VC-dimension.
-They also give lower bound on functionality of hypercube that is linear in the dimension.
+Alecu et al.~\cite{functionality} research the relation of functionality to many other graph parameters: in particular they provide a linear upper bound in terms of clique-width and a lower bound in terms of some function of VC-dimension.
+They also give a lower bound for the functionality of the hypercube that is linear in dimension (i.e., logarithmic in the number of vertices).

-Another parameter related to functionality is the so-called symmetric difference.
+Another parameter related to functionality is the symmetric difference.
 Given two vertices $u, v$ of $G$, let $\sd_G(u,v)$ (or just $\sd(u,v)$ when the graph is clear from the context) be the number of vertices different from $u$ and $v$ that are adjacent to exactly one of $u$ and $v$.
 The \emph{symmetric difference} $\sd(G)$ of a graph $G$ is defined as